jnsbyr/arduino-lowpowertest230203/README.md

 With a needle it was possible to lift pin 3 of U1 from the PCB with very little force.
 Now the standby current reads 2 µA, even without changing the mode of all pins to input pullup.

-### Arduino Framework Limitations

-The project code is specifically tailored for the SAMD21.
-Most of the code is not using the Arduino framework but the CMSIS-Core interface to access the MCU registers directly.
-Several methods of the project code are variations of methods of the Arduino core SDK, the Arduino library RTCZero and the ArduinoLowPowerClass.
-Using the Arduino implementations directly will not provide the same results in regard to power saving because the Arduino framework is designed for ease of use.

 ### RTC and EIC

 Using the Arduino library RTCZero would have been convenient, but only the clock/calendar mode is implemented and XOSC32K is used as clock source.
 Using OSCULP32K instead should minimize power consumption during standby further at the cost of a little timing precision.
 Using the RTC counter mode 0 will provide a periodic wakeup from standby.
 The class RealTimeClock of the project codes wraps the necessary setup tasks.